 3. Risk of Academic Dishonesty

 AI-written assignments are hard to detect.
-Most schools in Pakistan don’t use AI detection tools.
+Most schools don’t use AI detection tools.

 4. Skill Decline